-A permutation-based algorithm for computing covers from matchings
+Computing covers from matchings with permutations

-Ariel Fernandez, Ryszard Janicki, and Michael Soltys
+Ariel Fernández

+Geographic Information Systems (GIS), Buenos Aires, Argentina

+Ryszard Janicki[†]

+McMaster University, 1280 Main Street West, Hamilton, ON L8S 4L8, Canada

+Michael Soltys[‡]

-McMaster University 1280 Main Street West Hamilton, ON L8S 4L8, Canada agfern@gmail.com,janicki@mcmaster.ca California State University at Channel Islands Department of Computer Science One University Drive Camarillo, CA 93012, U.S.A. michael.soltys@csuci.edu
+California State University at Channel Islands, One University Drive, Camarillo, CA 93012, USA

-Abstract.
+Abstract

 We present a matrix permutation algorithm for computing a minimal vertex cover from a maximal matching in a bipartite graph.
 Our algorithm is linear time and linear space, and provides an interesting perspective on a well known problem.
 Unlike most algorithms, it does not use the concept of alternating paths, and it is formulated entirely in terms of combinatorial operations on a binary matrix.
+The algorithm relies on permutations of rows and columns of a 0-1 matrix which encodes a bipartite graph together with its maximal matching.
+This problem has many important applications such as network switches which essentially compute maximal matchings between their incoming and outgoing ports.

-Keywords: minimal vertex cover, bipartite graph, maximal matching, König's Mini-Max theorem
+Key Words: minimal vertex cover; bipartite graph; maximal matching; König's Mini-Max theorem